On the reliability of published findings using the regression discontinuity design in political science: Extraction of original t-statistics

 \cite{Ariga:2015aa} (a-b):

 The standard error estimate was imputed by (a) subtracting the point estimate value from the upper value of the reported 90\% confidence interval, and then (b) dividing that value by the critical value for a 90\% confidence interval (1.64).
-A two-tailed, normal approximation p-value estimate was imputed using point estimate and imputed std. error because p-value was not explicitly listed in paper.
+A two-tailed, normal approximation $p$-value estimate was imputed using point estimate and imputed std. error because $p$-value was not explicitly listed in paper.

 \cite{Caughey:2017ab}: